Back to Blog

 For defense contractors, medical device manufacturers, and other regulated industries:

-• EAR (Export Administration Regulations): Similar controls for dual-use technology.
-Audit logs prove chain of custody.
+• EAR (Export Administration Regulations): Similar controls for dual-use technology; logging can help demonstrate chain of custody.

-• NDA Enforcement: Pixels-not-files doesn't replace an NDA, but it makes breach irrelevant—they physically can't extract the data.
+• NDA Enforcement: Pixels-not-files doesn’t replace an NDA, but it can reduce the risk of geometry extraction from the sharing channel.

 • Vendor Qualification: Before sharing with contract manufacturers, use view-only links.
 Full geometry only after signed agreements.